werkt/bazel-buildfarm-wiki/Execution-Properties.md

 Buildfarm supports the following `execution_properties`.

-`min-cores`: the minimum number of cores needed by the action.
-Adjusted to >= 1
+`min-cores`: the minimum number of cores needed by the action Buildfarm may enforce a range by either erroring or self-adjusting to >= 1

 `max-cores`: the maximum number of cores needed by the action.
 Buildfarm can enforce a max.